TrevorBurnham/Jitter/README.markdown

     jitter coffee js test

 Tests will be compiled to js in place, then executed with node.
+Tests are automatically re-executed when changed.

 ## Growl notifications